 Evidence-Based Program Review Council

-The purpose of the Evidence-Based Program Review Councils is to identify new community programs that meet the criteria established by the Administration for Community Living/Administration on Aging (ACL/AoA) for evidence-based programs funded through the Older Americans Act (OAA) Title III-D (see Appendix A).
-For more information about the Review Councils and upcoming opportunities to submit a program application, please click here.
+The purpose of the Evidence-Based Program Review Councils is to identify new community programs that meet the criteria established by the Administration for Community Living/Administration on Aging (ACL/AoA) for evidence-based programs funded through the Older Americans Act (OAA) Title III-D. Learn more about the Review Councils and upcoming opportunities to submit a program application.